-Dr. Carmen Bugan, a George Orwell Prize Fellow, is a prize-winning writer based in Long Island, NY.
-She is currently an Adjunct Professor at Stony Brook University, where she teaches literature.
-She was born in Romania and has lived in England, Ireland, and France.
-Educated at the University of Michigan and Balliol College, Oxford University, UK, with a PhD in English Literature, she is the author of five collections of poems (one a Poetry Book Society Special Commendation), an internationally acclaimed memoir, and a highly praised critical study.
-Her work has been translated into several languages and appears in publications such as PEN Atlas, Modern Poetry in Translation, the TLS, Harvard Review, PN Review, and others.
+Born in Romania, Bugan lived in England, Ireland, and France.
+Educated at the University of Michigan and Balliol College, Oxford University, UK, with a PhD in English Literature, she is the author of six collections of poems (one a Poetry Book Society Special Commendation), an internationally acclaimed memoir, which won the Bread Loaf Nonfiction Prize, and two highly praised critical studies.
+Her work was translated into several languages with books in Swedish, Polish, and Italian.
+She also published in PEN Atlas, Modern Poetry in Translation, the TLS, Harvard Review, PN Review, and others.
 Her book of essays, Poetry and the Language of Oppression (Oxford University Press) was named an “essential book for writers” by Poets and Writers.

 She was a Fellow at the Hawthornden International Retreat for Writers (Scotland), a Creative Arts Arts Fellow in Literature at Wolfson College, Oxford University (UK), has received a major individual grant from the Arts Council England, and has taught creative writing and literature in the US, UK, and Switzerland.

 Bugan appears at book fairs and festivals such as the London Book Fair, the Cork Literary Festival, The Goteborg Book Fair, and Le Livre sur les Quais (Morges, Switzerland) and lectures widely at universities in Europe and the United States.
-She is a member of the Geneva Writers Group and of the Association of Literary Scholars, Critics, and Writers.
-In 2014 she has presented a long form documentary for the BBC World News and the World Service called ‘The Man Who Went Looking for Freedom’ on the story of her family, which is the subject of much of her writing.
+In 2014 she has presented a long form documentary for the BBC World News and the World Service called The Man Who Went Looking for Freedom on the story of her family, which is the subject of much of her writing.

 Please see Carmen’s profiles from the POETRY FOUNDATION and POETS AND WRITERS